Krebs-Busters/zone-segmentation/README.md

 Once the training is done, weights are saved as pickled file in `./weights` path.'

 ### Model
-A 3D U-Net model is specified in `train.py` as sepcified in this [paper](https://arxiv.org/pdf/1505.04597.pdf).
+A 3D U-Net model is modelled in `train.py` as specified in this [paper](https://arxiv.org/pdf/1505.04597.pdf).